djndl1/CSNotes/os/concepts/processes_threads.md

 The OS maintains a _process table_ (_process control block_), with one entry per process.
 Each entry contains important information about the process' state, including its program counter, stack pointer, memory allocation, the status of its open files, its accounting and scheduling information and everything about the process that must be saved when context switch occurs.

-Suppose a disk interrupt happens.
+Suppose a disk interrupt occurs.
 (By hardware) The current program counter, program status word, and sometimes a few registers are pushed onto the current stack by the interrupt hardware.
 The computer jumps to the address specified in the interrupt vector.
 (By software) More registers are saved; new stack is setup; C interrupt service runs (to handle the disk); Scheduler decides which process to run next; a process is run.

 Suppose there are $n$ processes, each spending $p$ fraction of its time waiting for I/O, then the probability of all processes are waiting for I/O is $p^{n}$, the CPU must have at least one process running on it otherwise, then the CPU utilization is